AlexisNo/pebo/README.md

 we cannot know when it will be available.

 Let's write a simple example.
 First, we write a node module containing actions needed to make a pizza `margherita` or `regina`.
 Every action logs a message so we can see when it is executed.
-Theses messages also display the property `name` that will be set on the `EventEmitter`, so we can verify that the `this` keyword is set to reference the `EventEmitter` like described in [Node.js documentation](https://nodejs.org/api/events.html#events_passing_arguments_and_this_to_listeners).
+These messages also display the property `name` that will be set on the `EventEmitter`, so we can verify that the `this` keyword is set to reference the `EventEmitter` like described in [Node.js documentation](https://nodejs.org/api/events.html#events_passing_arguments_and_this_to_listeners).

 The event that will trigger these functions has two arguments: